ivansaul/cheat-sheets/docs/md/dart.md

 //You can chain multiple uses of ?. together in a single expression userObject?.userName?.toString()

-// The preceeding code returns null and never calls toString() if either userObject or userObject.userName is null
+// The preceding code returns null and never calls toString() if either userObject or userObject.userName is null
 ```